Special Enrollment Periods

 Short-term plans are less expensive than traditional plans, and you can be covered as soon as 24 hours from the time you apply.
 Click the link below to run an instant quote and apply online:

-Healthshare plans allow you to legally opt out Obamacare by choosing a completely different strategy for the coverage of your medical bills.
-Healthshare plans are backed by faith-based groups, and typically require that you agree to certain beliefs held by the members of the group in order to qualify for membership.
+Healthshare programs allow you to legally opt out Obamacare by choosing a completely different strategy for the coverage of your medical bills.
+Healthshare programs are backed by faith-based groups, and typically require that you agree to certain beliefs held by the members of the group in order to qualify for membership.

 You must be in fairly good health to qualify, but you can sign up for membership at any time of the year, making these plans an excellent alternative outside of the Open Enrollment Period.
 Because they can often save you as much as 50% off your monthly cost for medical expense coverage, they’re actually a great option any time of the year!